 A small band of Google employees has launched a petition demanding it pass up the chance to supply cloud services to the US border agency because the government unit had committed “human rights abuses” while intercepting illegal immigrants from Mexico.

 About 600 people from among 100,000 employees signed a petition yesterday insisting that Google stand by “AI Principles” it announced last year after a similar protest over its attempt to win the US government’s “JEDI” military contract.
 Google ditched attempts to win the business after protesters said it shouldn’t build systems that caused harm to people.
 Google conceded.
-Hundreds of people were signing the latest petition every hour.

-They spoke out after the US Customs and Border Protection (CBP) agency put out a formal request for cloud computing service providers to say how they might run its IT systems.
+Protesters spoke out after the US Customs and Border Protection (CBP) agency put out a formal request for cloud computing service providers to say how they might run its IT systems.